Passionate journalist shares her journey to success

 Brodsky made lots of connections at SPIN.
 Anna Gaca, a staff writer for SPIN shared her experience working with Brodsky.

-“In the fast paced world of journalism, especially in entertainment, you meet a lot of strong characters along the way.
-Many journalists are cynical or hardened by their career but I find that Rachel never let that change her openhearted, friendly and approachable personality,” Gaca said.
+“In the fast paced world of journalism, especially in entertainment, you meet a lot of strong characters along the way and many journalists are cynical or hardened by their career but I find that Rachel never let that change her openhearted, friendly and approachable personality,” Gaca said.

 Gaca shared a particular time Brodsky had inspired her during their time working together.

-“She was interviewing a band called The Last Shadow Puppets and one of the singers, Miles Kane, made a sexual harassment comment at her.
-It was such a tough situation but she stuck through the interview because it was an in person, band profile,” Gaca said.
-“When an interview goes of the rails, the piece goes off the rails and you can’t really prevent that from happening all of the time but she is such a strong woman especially for being a journalist that does rock n roll writing.
-I find that rock n’ roll world is still struggling with giving women the respect they deserve, but Rachel still does it because she is passionate about it,” she said.
+“When an interview goes of the rails, the piece goes off the rails and you can’t really prevent that from happening all of the time but she is such a strong woman especially for being a journalist that does rock n’ roll writing and I find that the rock n’ roll world is still struggling with giving women the respect they deserve, but Rachel still does it because she is passionate about it,” she said.